peterhinch/micropython_ra8875/docs/DRIVER.md

 makes no attempt to mitigate this.
 The setting of the debounce bit had no evident effect on this behaviour.
 This can cause flicker as widgets update multiple times.
-The `TFT` constructor arg `tdelay` attempts to mitigate this by delaying any response untile `tdelay` ms after the last touch event.
+The `TFT` constructor arg `tdelay` attempts to mitigate this by delaying any response until `tdelay` ms after the last touch event.

 The RA8875 claims to provide a means of reading back the contents of the frame buffer.
 This seems broken.
 I removed functionality which aimed to support it as